SAHIL-Sharma21/SAHIL-Sharma21/README.md

 ###

-<p align="left">⭐ Talks About Backend, API's and System Design.<br>🧑🏻‍💻 Building in Golang, Django and NodeJs.<br>🐳 Distributed System and Scaling application.</p>
+<p align="left">⭐ Talks About Backend, API's and System Design.<br>🧑🏻‍💻 Building in Golang, NodeJs and NextJs.<br>🐳 Distributed System and Scaling application.</p>

 ###